FACTBOX-Russia decries German decision to send tanks to Ukraine, West applauds | Politics

 RUSSIA The Russian embassy in Germany said that Berlin's decision meant it was abandoning its "historical responsibility to Russia" arising from Nazi crimes in World War Two.
 In a statement, the embassy said that the decision would escalate the conflict to a new level.

+Russia's foreign ministry spokeswoman Maria Zakharova said the German decision confirmed what she said was a "pre-planned war" against Moscow.
 The Kremlin said that Abrams battle tanks supplied to Ukraine by the United States would "burn", dismissing the proposed shipments as an expensive folly.

+NATO NATO Secretary General Jens Stoltenberg welcomed Germany's decision, saying in an interview media outlet WELT they would help Ukraine win against Russia.

+"At a critical moment in Russia's war, these tanks can help Ukraine defend itself, win and stand as an independent nation," he said.
 BRITAIN

 British Prime Minister Rishi Sunak said on Wednesday that Germany had made the "right decision".
 "The right decision by NATO Allies and friends to send main battle tanks to Ukraine.
 Alongside Challenger 2s, they will strengthen Ukraine's defensive firepower," Sunak said on Twitter.
 "Together, we are accelerating our efforts to ensure Ukraine wins this war and secures a lasting peace."